 Health sciences students at ENMU-Roswell enjoy a few uncommon technological advantages as well.
 The Roswell campus is home to the only high-fidelity medical simulation center in the region, and the school's health science center is equipped with the latest in healthcare tech.

 New Mexico State University at Alamogordo has a history that goes back more than 60 years, opening its doors to its first class of students during the Eisenhower administration.
-Around 1,700 students attend classes at this relatively small school, and the student-faculty ratio was 16:1 in 2017.
+Around 1,700 students attend classes at this relatively small school, and the student-faculty ratio is 18:1 in 2017.

 Programs for veterans and military servicemenbers are a high-priority part of the student services portfolio at NMSU-A. A cushy veteran's lounge is available on campus, and several courses each semester are taught on base at nearby Holloman AFB.